 Whilst standing reading the dedications to both Bazalgette and Aaron, two Tornadoes from the nearby RAF Marham, flew over, a fitting tribute to not only the two brave pilots, but all the crews that served here and to a station originally built to serve as a satellite for the very same airfield.

 The RAF’s pathfinder group, 635 squadron, flew daring missions in Lancasters, and a site dedicated to the crew and personnel of the squadron can be found here.
 A superb collection of photographs and personal accounts bring their memories alive.

 Footnote: A recent £170m regeneration plan has been announced, perhaps signalling the end of Downham Market airfield for good (see here) – further details of these plans will be released in the early part of 2016.

-From here we head East toward Norwich, before reaching RAF Marham, we pass through the Norfolk countryside and a secret that shall forever remain just that.
+From Downham Market we head east toward Norwich, before reaching RAF Marham, we pass through the Norfolk countryside and a secret that shall no doubt, forever remain just that.

 RAF Barton Bendish